AaltoPML/node-BNN-covariate-shift/index.md

 Node-based Bayesian neural networks (node-BNNs) have demonstrated good generalization under input corruptions.

-In this work, we provide insights into the robustness of node-BNNs under corruptions and propose a simple method to further improve this robustness.
+> **TL;DR**: In this work, we provide insights into the robustness of node-BNNs under corruptions and propose a simple method to further improve this robustness.

 # Covariate shift due to input corruptions
 Generalization is a core problem in machine learning.